-One of the things I love about this area is the beautiful green, rolling countryside but I think its also important to point out that there are a lot of charming, laid back small towns and farming communities in this part of the state, few of which have populations larger than 10,000.
+One of the things I love about Coastal South Carolina is the beautiful green, rolling countryside but I think its also important to point out that there are a lot of charming, laid back small towns and farming communities in this part of the state, few of which have populations larger than 10,000.

-I know… I just did a big lead up on living a little farther away from the ocean, but quite frankly we can’t talk about coastal South Carolina without looking at one of its true gems, Beaufort, SC, population, 11, 755.
+I just did a big lead up on living a little farther away from the ocean, but quite frankly we can’t talk about Coastal South Carolina without looking at one of its true gems, Beaufort SC, population, 11, 755.

-Beaufort, SC definitely has a lot to offer just about everyone; history, beautiful landscape, culture, restaurants and nightlife, outdoor recreation and all of it bundled together in a very unpretentious, South Carolina low country package.
+History, beautiful landscape, culture, restaurants and nightlife, outdoor recreation and all of it bundled together in a very unpretentious, Coastal South Carolina low country package.

-Beaufort’s the kind of place where people enjoy the outdoors and whether it’s hanging out at one of many local outdoor festivals or spending some solitary time in a kayak I can guarantee it’s the place you will too.
+Beaufort’s the kind of Coastal South Carolina where people enjoy the outdoors and whether it’s hanging out at one of many local outdoor festivals or spending some solitary time in a kayak I can guarantee it’s the place you will too.

-Moncks Corner, SC, population, 7,044, is a quiet small town where the locals like to say “life is a little sweeter, and a little calmer.”
+Moncks Corner SC, population, 7,044, is a quiet Coastal South Carolina small town where the locals like to say “life is a little sweeter, and a little calmer.”

-Picture a mix of natural beauty, outdoor enjoyment, a high quality of life, genuine small town atmosphere and the advantage of being close enough to all of the things a big city like Charleston, SC has to offer.
+Picture a mix of natural beauty, outdoor enjoyment, a high quality of life, genuine small town atmosphere and the advantage of being close enough to all of the things a big city like Coastal South Carolina Charleston has to offer.

 Moreover, the median home value is quite affordable at around $135,000 and if you want to rent the average monthly rent in Moncks Corner, SC starts at $477.

-Remember if you’re looking for more information about these and other small towns and cities on the South Carolina coast please check out our SC Best Places.
+Remember if you’re looking for more information about these and other small towns and cities on the Coastal South Carolina please check out our SC Best Places.